CarmeTeam/Carme-Docu/InstallDoc/README.md

 ## How to install Carme-demo in a Windows device considering a WSL test environment

-Choose one of the following versions:
+e.g., choose one of the following versions:

 - [Ubuntu 20.04 test environment](#ubuntu-2004-test-environment)
 - [Ubuntu 22.04 test environment](#ubuntu-2204-test-environment)